paladp/cs203-S2019-assessment/assessment.md

 ### Continuous Integration with Travis

 * Setup and configure Travis CI
-  * N = Fails to perform any setup and configuration of Travis CI
+  * N = Failed to perform any setup and configuration of Travis CI
   * I = Setting up and configuring Travis CI which performs no checks
   * A = Sets up and configures Travis CI without performing checks on all relevant project deliverables